 Creating a website that is clear, concise and relays the correct messaging to your clients is not an easy task.
 Here are 5 design elements that will help you create a perfectly cohesive website.

-Navigation is the most important elements when designing your website.
+Navigation is the most important element when designing your website.
 Without a strong, clear and well-planned site map you will never retain your website traffic or generate sales.
 To fix that, figure out how your clients will use the website, what is their end goal (seek information, purchase a product, etc…)?
 People want to go to your site and find what they are looking for quickly and easily.

 Test your site out, can you get anywhere within 2-3 clicks?
 If not, revisit your site’s internal linking and top menu navigation.

-2. Plain Spaces:
+2. Plain Spaces

 Every great site should have professional photos!
 Professional photos help elevate your brand and company’s image.
-While stock photos are great to fill gaps they never measure up to your imagery.
+While stock photos are great to fill gaps, they never measure up to your imagery.

-If you intend on using stock photos search for ones that look natural and communicate exactly the intention of that particular website page… this will help avoid message incongruencies.
+If you intend on using stock photos, search for ones that look natural and communicate exactly the intention of that particular website page.
+This will help avoid message incongruencies.

 Note: if you are using stock imagery you might have to add a filter or overlay to your image selection.
 This will help unify your images.

 Much like adding an overlay to your images to unify them, you want to pick a colour palette for your site.
 These colours then should be found throughout the website.
 I like to pick two neutrals like tan and cream, two primary shades of the same colour like ocean blue and a light blue, then pick one colour pop like fuchsia.
-By building a palette like you have the ability to play with colour while drawing attention to important design elements.
+By building a palette you have the ability to play with colour while drawing attention to important design elements.